endoflife-date/endoflife.date/products/apache-camel.md

 types="string,string"
 rows=collapsedCycles %}

-A list of know CVEs is available [on the security information page](https://camel.apache.org/security/).
+A list of known CVEs is available [on the security information page](https://camel.apache.org/security/).